domensam/plant-a-seed/README.md

   While watering, the app gently checks in on your **mood** and encourages you to celebrate your small wins.
 - You can also **write a petal letter** to your future self — a kind message that arrives back in your garden later, reminding you of how far you’ve come.

-Try it out and see how fun the journey of self-improvement can be — one seed, one step, one smile at a time. 🌸
+Try it out and see how fun the journey of self-improvement can be — one seed, one step, one petal at a time. 🌸

 ---